 SharpScholar had a good mission to help students and teachers find common ground by relying on in-class assessment and data analysis tools.
 And they almost succeeded.
 They have reached a student base of 5,000 with professors from the best universities in Canada.
 But SharpScholar faced several challenges related to the needs of end-users.
 The teachers wanted to understand how the tool works, and they needed time for that, and the company wanted to increase sales.
 SharpScholar also didn’t consider its users’ payment capacity, which led to the collapse of its business model.

-It seems that EdTech entrepreneurs miss something out when trying to build an EdTech company.
+It seems that EdTech entrepreneurs miss something out when thinking about how to start an edTech company.
 Let’s inspect common pitfalls each business person should avoid when planning an educational technology startup.

 Why EdTech Startups Fail